Research activities in the speech therapy group of a kindergarten

 Choose one word for each syllable pattern.

-Make up a word according to the first syllables of the names of the pictures.
+Make up a word using the first syllables of the picture names.

 Make a sound model of the word.
 How many sounds are there in a word?
 Give a description of each sound.
 Write the word in letters.
-How many letters are in each word?
-Divide the word into syllables, put the stress.
+How many letters are there in each word?
+Divide the word into syllables and add stress.

-Make a proposal according to the picture and graphic scheme.
+Make a proposal based on the picture and graphic diagram.

 Pozhilenko EL.
-The magical world of sounds and words.
+A magical world of sounds and words.
 M., 1999.

 What else to read